JohnRodriguezM/hackathon/telephony/twilio-call-transfer-ts/README.md

 **Common Issues:**

 1. **Environment Variables**: Ensure all required variables are set in `.env`
-2. **API Key Errors**: Verify Twilio and Ultravox credentials are valid
+2. **API Key Errors**: Verify Twilio and Domu credentials are valid
 3. **Phone Number Format**: Ensure numbers are in E.164 format (+1234567890)
 4. **ngrok URL**: Confirm NGROK_URL matches your tunnel URL exactly
 5. **Webhook Access**: Test that Twilio can reach your webhook endpoints